 The amount a bride spends on a wedding dress varies by state.
 To see how your state fairs, check out this article.
 New York tops the list while northern Midwestern states like North Dakota and South Dakota are where brides spend the least.

-Wondering how much it costs to get married?
-Use this wedding budget breakdown
+How much does it cost to get married?
+Wedding budget breakdown

 As I planned my own wedding, I prioritized the things that were most important to me.
 For some, it might be wedding attire, the best DJ or live band, great food or perhaps having a plethora of lush flowers.
 Whatever it may be, weddings can be expensive!
 But do they have to be?

-Keeping in mind that the average cost of a wedding will vary by region and season, let’s break down the average wedding budget.
+Keeping in mind that the price of the average wedding will vary by region and season, let’s break down the average wedding budget.

 The average wedding budget